Mel0Dramat1c/Hackathon-Weather-Report/README.md

 As a user, I want the application to remember my recently searched cities for quick access.

+Later user stories were considered for the new target audience:

+As a user, I want my child to be entertained.

+As a user, I want my child to receive an educational benefit.

+As a user, I want the website to have a practical purpose.

+As a user, I want the website to be encouraging for children to use.

+As a user, I want my child to be able to understand to the product or be able to easily learn to.

 ## Wireframe

+Our early wireframe idea was ambitious at the time but ultimately ended up being less compact and pleasing to the eye than the finished product.

 ![Local Image](assets/images/README/FirstWireframe.png)

+The second wireframe was made when we first decided to pursue the idea of making a website aimed at children.

 ![Local Image](assets/images/README/SecondWireframe.png)

 ## Introduction